ysdn2019/Graduates-List/graduates/josh-sirianni.md

 ---
 path: /work/one-year-of-calls
 graduate: Joshua Sirianni
-mainimg: /assets/work/sirianni_joshua_project1_web_main.png
+cover: /assets/work/sirianni_joshua_project1_web_main.png
-thumbnailimg: /assets/work/sirianni_joshua_project1_web_thumbnail.png
+thumbnail: /assets/work/sirianni_joshua_project1_web_thumbnail.png
 title: One Year of Calls
 groupmembers:
-fields: Data Visualisation, Digital, Interactive
+category: Data Visualisation, Digital, Interactive
 mediumdimensions: Processing
 description: In order to visually represent a large dataset of call data in a manner that allows the owner to comprehend information and discover new insights, I produced a custom - interactive - visualization with an easily digestible perspective.
 digitallink: https://vimeo.com/305425091